Digital product development guide

 Software development is not immune to force majeure situations (accidents, vandalism, war, environmental catastrophes).

-The world can be unpredictable: it is crucial to have a process for creating offsite backups that are always up to date and have the safety measures of the physical premises to be taken care of.
+The world is unpredictable, so is crucial to have a process for creating offsite backups that remain up to date, as well as ensuring that the physical premises are protected by appropriate safety measures.

 Data loss

-Data can be lost due to corrupted files or physical damage.
-Having the data available in several (safe) locations both digitally and in the physical world makes sure the team can rest easy.
+Data can be lost due to file corruption or physical damage.
+Storing data securely in multiple locations– both digital and physical – helps ensure that the team can sleep well at night.

 08In conclusion